Python Turtle - Lesson 4

 22draw_poly(length, sides)

 • Run the code.
-Did it do what you thought?
+Did it match your prediction?

 input image